Trendit-website/Trendit-api/backend/README.md

 **HTTP Method:** PUT
 **Description:** Update an existing item.

-Include the neccessary form data in the request body:
+Include the necessary form data in the request body:
 ```
 item_type: "new_item_type" // either product or service
 name: "new item name"